 Photoluminescent signs are so named because they are illuminated via the action of photoluminescence.
-Energy in the form of light (specifically at least 5 foot-candles, or 54 lux of fluorescent, metal halide, or mercury light) is absorbed by the special coating and stored.
-This stored energy is then re-emitted as light (the sign "glows").
+Energy in the form of light (photons) is absorbed from their surroundings by the special coating and stored.
+This stored energy is then re-emitted as light, making the light "glow" when the building is dark.

 What is 54 lux?